AxAks/P4_Programme-python_tournoi-echecs/README.md

 ## 5. Usage <a name="usage"></a>

-Homepage Menu:
+Homepage Menu
--> Navigate through the menu with digits to select a menu option.
+- Navigate through the menu with digits to select a menu option.
 0: Quit the program (saves state before exiting)
 1: Back to Home Menu
 2: Back to previous screen
 3: Load database
 4: Save to database
 n: Menu specific Choices

 From Home Menu
 - Manage Players or registered Tournaments:
 -> enables to display reports on players or saved tournaments (finished or not),